 Penn State Law welcomes serious scholars from around the world to engage in independent legal research projects during one semester or full academic year visits.
 We only recieve visiting scholars who have Ph.D.s and are already employed at universities.
 While in residence, visiting scholars are welcome to participate in the intellectual life of the school, collaborate with faculty, and conduct research in the H. Laddie Montague Jr. Law Library, and Penn State University Libraries.

 Interested persons should complete and e-mail the required application form and materials listed below to firstname.lastname@example.org at least six months before the proposed period of residence.
+Please do not contact faculty members.
+If selected, the visiting scholar will be assigned an available Penn State Law faculty member colleague.

 Required Application Materials